 of specific requirements about where particular types of items can be

 Watch for how competitors layout their items in the

 staging yard.
 Certain items are to be in designated locations in the staging

-yard and fasteners may be in contact with each other, however every
+yard and nuts and bolts may be in contact with each other, however every

-temporary pier, member, tool, and fastener must be in contact with the
+member, tool, loose nut and bolt must be in contact with the

 ground.
 In the provided

 image, some of the nuts and bolts are not in contact with the ground and

 hence are illegal.
 This must be fixed before timed construction.